neryus/email-developer-handbook/README.md

 ## Outlook.com p margin

 Outlook.com adding *margin-bottom:1.35em* to every paragraph tag.
-So we adding this style rule to our styles box:
+So we will force Outlook to change this by adding this rule to our style block:

 ```css
 .ExternalClass p {Margin-bottom:0 !important;}